-No person shall, on the basis of race, color, creed, religion, sex, age, handicap, marital status, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity under the direction of Lake Technical Charter Board.
+No person shall, on the basis of race, color, creed, religion, sex, age, handicap, marital status, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity under the direction of Lake Technical Center Board of Directors.
 Lake Technical Center is an Equal Opportunity Institution.